ftes/sgx-lib/enclave/ReadMe.md

 ## General
 Macro `SGX_ENCLAVE` has to be set in enclave project (`mystdio.h` header problem).

-## File operations
+## Insecure I/O operations
-Reading from and writing to files can be done in *legacy mode* or *secure mode*.
-In the latter, the contents are sealed to the platform.
+Enabled by the `SGX_INSECURE_IO_OPERATIONS` macro.

+During development, insecure I/O operations can be used.
+These allow data to leave the enclave unencrypted.
+When including legacy code, this allows legacy compatible behaviour, **without** security garuantees.

+Without this macro, writes and reads to standard and file streams are sealed (encrypted).
 Replay protection **IS NOT** added.
-Legacy mode is enabled by defining the `SGX_INSECURE_FILE_OPERATIONS` macro.